OpenOffice is currently looking for people with the following:

 You are not a programmer?
 Don't worry.
 Our project involves a large range of different skills, levels of involvement and degrees of technical expertise.
 So, if you want to get involved in OpenOffice, there is almost certainly a role for you.

 All of these contributions help to keep a project active and strengthen the community.
 We welcome and encourage participation, and try to make it as easy as possible for people to get involved.

 OpenOffice is a large, complex open source project, with a culture developed over many years as an independent project, combined with our experience at Apache.

 If you are familiar with Apache-style open source development then you might just jump in.
-Subscribe to a relevant project mailing list and introduce yourself.
+Subscribe to the recruitment mailing list and introduce yourself.
 We'll help you get started.